-Disclosure Requirement related to ESRS 2 IMRO-1 - Description of the processes to identify and assess material resource use and circular economy-related impacts, risks and opportunities
+Disclosure Requirement related to ESRS 2 IM-1 - Description of the processes to identify and assess material resource use and circular economy-related impacts

-- 11. The undertaking shall describe the process to identify material impacts, risks and opportunities related to resource use and circular economy, in particular regarding resource inflows, resource outflows and waste, and shall provide information on: - (a) whether the undertaking has screened its assets and activities in order to identify its actual and potential impacts, risks and opportunities in its own operations and its upstream and downstream value chain, and if so, the methodologies, assumptions and tools used in the screening; - (b) whether and how the undertaking has conducted consultations, in particular, with affected communities.
+- 11. The undertaking shall describe the process to identify material impacts related to resource use and circular economy, in particular regarding resource inflows, resource outflows and waste, and shall provide information on: - (a) whether the undertaking has screened its assets and activities in order to identify its actual and potential impacts in its own operations and its upstream and downstream value chain, and if so, the methodologies, assumptions and tools used in the screening; - (b) whether and how the undertaking has conducted consultations, in particular, with affected communities.